Apply Now for 2020 INSAR Summer Research Internship in Autism and Cultural Diversity

 There will be an external review committee comprised of INSAR members who have research expertise in the field of cultural diversity.
 Final decisions will be made by the external review committee and the INSAR Cultural Diversity Committee leadership.
 Applications will be evaluated based on the following criteria:

-- Relevance of the proposed project to cultural diversity in ASD research
+- Relevance of the proposed project to cultural diversity in autism research

-- The mentee’s proven interest in ASD research and academic achievement
+- The mentee’s proven interest in autism research and academic achievement

 - The mentor’s research qualifications and capacity to mentor